bradennavarro/engo551_lab2/README.md

-# Project 1
+# Project 2

 ENGO 551

 The following project is a flask application for a book review website.
 Users can create accounts and login to the website to search for books and leave reviews.
+Users can also access the API

 MAIN FILES: